azurecz/azuretechacademy-hybridit-labs-day2/README.md

     - resource group name cp-vmweb-we-rg
     - location westeurope
     - as template locate deploy-vmwin.json in arm-win-solution folder
-    - paramaters locate deploy-wmwin-web.params.json in arm-win-solution folder and override -adminPassword=Azure12345678
+    - paramaters locate deploy-wmwin-web.params.json in arm-win-solution folder and override -adminPassword Azure12345678
 4. Save, Create Release and wait for successfull deployment

 Repeat it for all other servers, you can use different pipeline.